iannicholas/14-Tech-Blog-IanNicholas/README.md

   MIT

   ## Usage
-  Create user or login and post your material.
+  Create account or login and begin blogging.

   ## Test
   ~~~